RMI/steel-guidance/README.md

 This guidance was authored by [RMI](https://rmi.org/) in collaboration with the [World Business Council for Sustainable Development (WBCSD)](https://www.wbcsd.org/) and its [Automotive Partnership for Carbon Transparency (A-PACT)](https://www.wbcsd.org/Pathways/Transport-Mobility/News/Leading-manufacturers-support-move-towards-better-emissions-measurement-for-the-automotive-industry) initiative.

 ### Emissions Reporting Requirements
-There are five key requirements for reporting steel sector emissions using this Steel Emissions Reporting Guidance:
+There are four key requirements for reporting steel sector emissions using this Steel Emissions Reporting Guidance:

 #### 1. Product level
 Emissions must be reported at the product level for an individual site.